Flat Foldings of Plane Graphs with Prescribed Angles and Edge Lengths: Introduction

+From this reduction we obtain the following result.
+For the purposes of this theorem, a \emph{face cycle} means a cyclic sequence alternating between vertices and edges, allowing both repeated vertices and repeated edges, obtained by tracing the boundary of a face in an embedding.
+Later in \autoref{sec:euler} we will define an equivalent notion in which the faces are represented by simple cycles (not allowing repetitions).

-\begin{corollary} If $G$ is a plane graph of maximum degree 4 with specified angles that sum to $360^\circ$ at each vertex and with lengths assigned to the horizontal edges, then $G$ has a rectilinear planar drawing realizing these angles and edge lengths if and only if every cycle has a rectilinear planar drawing realizing the angles and lengths.
-Furthermore, we can combine any embedding choices for the faces that involve different vertical visibilities, so long as every vertical edge has the same length in its two cycles. \end{corollary}
+\begin{theorem} If $G$ is a plane graph of maximum degree 4 with specified angles that are multiples of $90^\circ$ and sum to $360^\circ$ at each vertex, and $G$ has lengths assigned to its horizontal edges, then $G$ has a rectilinear planar drawing realizing these angles and edge lengths if and only if every face cycle has a rectilinear planar drawing realizing the angles and lengths. \end{theorem}